 You can animate the rendering and view the behavior of the model across all samples for any day of the year, or for a set time of day for the entire year.
 Slow the frame rate if desired.
 Watch this short video.

-In the Licaso Main view, you can superimpose graphical Spatial Maps of the various Daylight Metrics and individual sampling points if you like by checking the boxes in the View Display Settings (below).
+In the Licaso Main view, you can superimpose graphical Contours (Spatial Maps and Isolines) of the various Daylight Metrics and individual sampling points if you like by checking the boxes in the View Display Settings (below).

 Create additional views as needed